cxt2267/FileSystem/README.md

 In this assignment you will write a user space portable index-allocated file system.
 Your program will provide the user with 2<sup>26</sup> bytes of drive space in a disk image.
 Users will have the ability to create the filesystem image, list the files currently in the file system, add files, remove files, and save the filesystem.
 Files will persist in the file system image when the program exits.

-You may complete this assignment in groups of up to four people.
-If you wish to be in a group you must add your group to the spreadsheet linked in the Canvas assignment no later than 04/23/23 at at 11:59pm.

 ## Requirements
 1. Your program shall print out a prompt of mfs> when it is ready to accept input.
 2. The following commands shall be implemented: